 - Am I living in a state contrary to marriage and the family through cohabitation, or refusal to have children without a serious reason, or contraception, or “re-marriage”?

-- A great deal of the happiness and good order of individuals and society depend on whether marriages and families are healthy (CCC 2250).
+- A great deal of the happiness and good order of individuals and society depends on whether marriages and families are healthy (CCC 2250).

 - If I want to be married someday, am I becoming the kind of person who can be a good spouse and father or mother?